joexue/luapache/README.md

 # luapache
-A tiny webserver writted by lua script
+A tiny webserver written by lua script

   Luapache is a tiny web server written by lua script, which supports CGI and GET operation. luapache has no the network function, you have to use it with